kohill/projectname-test-sampleonly/README.md

-# HealthEdge Sample testing framework
+# Sample testing framework

+A non-functioning project to present the design pattern of a testing project.

 ## Release Notes